 Confusion about class choices can be a source of anxiety for BME students.
-There is a multitude of web resources that you should utilize to choose your classes, however, your number one resource is your advisor.
+There is a multitude of web resources that you should utilize to choose your classes; however, your number one resource is your advisor.
 As a freshman, your classes are typically the same as other freshmen, but a meeting with your advisor before you commence the second semester is a good idea.

 Your second resource is the course catalog.
-The catalog entry for the BME undergraduate program includes links to all course descriptions for all your undergraduate classes and includes a list of concentration electives.
+The catalog entry for the BME undergraduate program includes links to all course descriptions for all your undergraduate classes, and includes a list of track electives.

 Your third resource is the BME department's advisement page.
-Here, you will find the two most important forms of your undergraduate career.
+Here, you will find the three most important forms of your undergraduate career.
 First is the Advisement Form.
-This form is concentration-specific and includes a version for undecided students, like you.
+This form is concentration specific, and includes a version for undecided students, like you.
 It tracks your progress through your undergraduate career for your advisor's reference.
 Second is the Registration Form.
-You and your advisor will complete this form, which is not concentration specific, to approve your course selections for the next semester.
-Both these forms will need to be filled out before a meeting with your advisor.
-Ensure you use a PC with Adobe Reader 11 to complete these forms, as using Preview on OSX or an older version of Reader will cause formatting issues on your advisor's computer.
+This form, which is not track specific, will be completed by you and your advisor to approve your course selections for the next semester.
+Both these forms will need to be filled out prior to meeting with your advisor.
+Ensure that you use a PC with Adobe Reader 11 to complete these forms, as using Preview on OSX or using an older version of Reader will cause formatting issues on your advisor's computer.
+Third, and last, are the Prerequisite Tree forms.
+These forms, though seemingly confusing messes of multicolored arrows, illustrate which courses must be taken as prerequisites to others.
+Use them as well as the course catalog and Advisement Form to determine which classes to take each semester.